rbisdorff/Digraph3/docSphinx/tutorial.rst

       Valued equivalalence      : +0.171
       Epistemic determination   :  0.230

 The iterated *NetFlows* ranking and its *dual*, the iterated *NetFlows* ordering, do not usually deliver both the same result (:numref:`iteratedNetFlowsRanking` Lines 18 and 26).
-With our example outranking digraph *g* for instance, it is the *ordering-by-choosing* result that obtains a slightly better correlation with the given outranking digraph *g* (+0.751), a result that is also slightly better than *Kohler*'s result (+0.747, see :numref:`KohlerRanking` Line 8).
+With our example outranking digraph *g* for instance, it is the *ordering-by-choosing* result that obtains a slightly better correlation with the given outranking digraph *g* (+0.751), a result that is also slightly better than *Kohler*'s original result (+0.747, see :numref:`KohlerRanking` Line 8).

 Let us finally mention a further interesting *ranking-by-choosing* approach.